reuteras/remnux-tools/README.md

 * setup-remnux.sh - install [REMnux](https://remnux.org) and tools.
 * setup-sift.sh - install [Sift](https://github.com/sans-dfir/sift-bootstrap) and tools.

 Earlier the REMnux and Sift distributions where installed together in one VM but due to problems with this I've decided to maintain two scripts.
-Most of the addons have been moved to the REMnux script.
+Most of the add-ons have been moved to the REMnux script.
 But the separation will make it easier to add new tools in both in the future.

 Both scripts starts from a vanilla Ubuntu 14.04 LTS.
 Personally I start the installation from the [mini.iso](http://archive.ubuntu.com/ubuntu/dists/trusty-updates/main/installer-amd64/current/images/netboot/mini.iso) and I've only tested with the "Ubuntu desktop" installation option.